top of page

 IMG_0786.jpg

-Nina Mukerjee Furstenau is a journalist, author, and editor of the FoodStory book series for the University of Iowa Press.
+Nina Mukerjee Furstenau is a journalist, author, and editor.
 She was a Fulbright Global research scholar (2018-19), is on the board of directors for Media for Change, and has won the MFK Fisher Book Award and the Grand Prize Award for Culture/Culinary Writing from Les Dames d'Escoffier International, a Kansas Notable Book award, and more.
+In 2023, she was awarded the Les Dames d'Escoffier International Woman of Purpose Award, one of the organization's highest honors which recognizes work in the complex realms of local/global sustainability, food justice, and public health.
+Nina continues to work towards re-framing how we think about food for the betterment of all.

 Bio